roengle/Squad4J/src/main/java/plugins/README.md

 ## Running Code Periodically
 To have your plugin run code periodically, you can use executor services and schedulers provided by Java.
-For convenience, Squad4J provides a global through pool through `GlobalThreadPool` that contains methods to get the global `ExecutorService` and `ScheduledExecutorService`.
+For convenience, Squad4J provides a global thread pool through `GlobalThreadPool` that contains methods to get the global `ExecutorService` and `ScheduledExecutorService`.
 See [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) and
 [ScheduledExecutorService](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ScheduledExecutorService.html) for
 documentation on how to use these.